 Cards and End Screens

 One of the most important aspects of YouTube is its ability to perpetuate continued usage.
 Most commonly, people will experience this when a video they are watching ends, and a recommended and relevant video begins automatically.
 But this concept can also carry over to click rates.
-Instead of just relying on YouTube’s “next” video recommendation to keep viewers interested, you can use cards and end screens to engage them further.
+Instead of just relying on YouTube's "next" video recommendation to keep viewers interested, you can use (opens in a new tab) to engage them further.
 These are links built into the video that allow users to make more meaningful connections with your brand by offering additional content.
 In addition, they can help direct satisfied viewers to more of your YouTube videos, your website or any other page or platform.

 Use the “1 Video | 1 Subscribe | 1 Link” template: